Ireland

 • Deployment of Acoustic Sensors: High-sensitivity underwater hydrophones were deployed in a biodiversity “hotspot” and a potential MPA off the south coast of Ireland to capture the rich diversity of marine sounds.

-• Data Collection and Pre-processing: The hydrophones continuously relayed data to a cloud-based storage solutions, ensuring a steady stream of sound recordings.
-Preprocessing algorithms are then applied to clean and segment the data, making it ready for analysis.
+• Data Collection and Pre-processing: The hydrophones continuously relayed data to a cloud-based storage solution, ensuring a steady stream of sound recordings.
+Preprocessing algorithms were applied to clean and segment the data, making it ready for analysis.

-• AI Integration: Leveraging a Convolutional Neural Network (CNN), the initiative has designed an AI model specifically trained to recognize and classify cetacean sounds amidst the cacophony of marine noise.
+• AI Integration: Leveraging a Convolutional Neural Network (CNN), the initiative has developed an AI model trained to recognize and classify cetacean sounds amid the cacophony of marine noise.

 • Feedback Loop: Continuous learning is at the core of the project.
 As more data is gathered, the AI model is retrained, enhancing its accuracy and reliability.

-• Trained a CNN to identify the most commonly detected vocalizations within the soundscape & the utilization of pattern matching was crucial, as it allowed the system to identify recurring sound motifs, linking them to specific dolphin activities or behaviors.
+• Trained a CNN to identify the most commonly detected vocalizations within the soundscape & the utilization of pattern matching was crucial, as it allowed the system to identify recurring sound motifs and link them to specific dolphin activities or behaviors.

-Noise Pollution Impacts: Regions within the soundscape of this proposed MPAs suffering from chronic noise pollution from passing ship noise were identified and the impact of noise pollution on delphinid communication was determined, providing invaluable insight to marine conservationists and policymakers.
+• Noise Pollution Impacts: Regions within the soundscape of this proposed MPA that suffer from chronic noise pollution from passing ships were identified, and the impact of noise pollution on delphinid communication was assessed, providing invaluable insights for marine conservationists and policymakers.

 1. Spatial and Temporal Complexity: Factors such as water depth, salinity, temperature, and seafloor composition can affect how sound propagates.
 Seasonal migrations, breeding patterns, and human activities can also introduce temporal fluctuations in acoustic data